Dana Sue Gray: Dorinda Hawkins (1936-2003)

-Gray attacked Hawkins on March 10, 1994 at her job at an antique store.
+Gray attacked Hawkins on March 10, 1994, at her job at an antique store.
 Hawkins had been working alone that day.
 Gray came in to buy a picture frame for a photo of her deceased mother.
-Gray strangled Hawkins with a telephone cord.
-Gray took $5 from Hawkins' purse and $20 from the cash register.
-An hour later, Gray went on another shopping spree using Roberts' credit card.
-Hawkins had survived the assault, however, and was able to give detectives a description of Gray.
+Gray strangled Hawkins with a telephone cord, but Hawkins aged 57-58, much younger than Davis and Beebe, survived.
+She took $5 from Hawkins' purse and $20 from the cash register.
+Gray went on another shopping spree an hour later using Roberts' credit card.
+Hawkins was able to give detectives a description of Gray.
 The next day, the story was in the newspaper.

 Effects of killings

 Many of the residents of Canyon Lake were terrified.
 Some moved in with loved ones until the murders were solved.
 A group of elderly widows began sleeping in big groups at designated houses.
 They believed there was safety in numbers.
-A few residents theorised the murders were committed by a cult who engaged in ritual sacrifice.
+A few residents theorized the murders were committed by a cult who engaged in ritual sacrifice.

 Potential suspects

 Detectives had problems finding suspects early on.
 At one point, it was so hard to find a lead that the supervisor in charge recommended using a psychic.
-Before Dana Gray became the lead suspect, detectives had few other suspects.

 Jeri Armbrust

 In the case of Norma Davis, detectives initially suspected Jeri Armbrust might be the killer.
 From talking to Armbrust, detectives learned she used to be married to Davis' son.
-After Norma Davis' son died, Jeri continued to care for her former mother-in-law.
+After Norma Davis' son died, Jeri cared for her former mother-in-law.
 When Jeri remarried, it was to Russell Armbrust, Dana Gray's father.
 Hence, Dana's connection to Norma Davis.
-Davis was in very poor health and was still recovering from triple bypass surgery.
-Detectives also speculated that Jeri Armbrust had been in Davis' house the Sunday prior to the murder.
+Davis was in feeble health and was still recovering from triple bypass surgery.
+Detectives also speculated that Jeri Armbrust had been in Davis' house the Sunday before the murder.

-Jeri Armbrust claimed she only stopped by Davis' house to drop off groceries and heard Davis' TV on upstairs, but did not go up to say hello; she just left, and went home.
+Jeri Armbrust claimed she only stopped by Davis' house to drop off groceries and heard Davis' TV on upstairs but did not say hello; she just left and went home.
 Detectives found it unusual for Jeri Armbrust to take care of someone who was not a blood relative, and she was wearing Nikes, and they also wondered why she would not have said hello to Davis.

-After weeks of talking with Armbrust and building a rapport, Detective Joseph Greco, a lead investigator, realized she was not the person they were looking for.
+After weeks of talking with Armbrust and building a rapport, Detective Joseph Greco, a lead investigator, realized she was not the killer.
 Greco and Jeri Armbrust became friends and began helping each other during the investigation.
-It was this relationship and trust which would be pivotal in solving this case.
+It was this relationship and trust that would be pivotal in solving this case.